 To understand the art of Karate, it is essential to understand its nature and its place among martial arts and combat sports.

 Karate is a civilian art oriented towards self-defense, not towards fighting.
-The goal of traditional Karate was explicitly explained by Okinawan Karate Master Anko Itosu: “Karate is not intended to be used against a trained opponent but as a way to protecting yourself by using the hands and feet if assaulted by a villain or ruffian”.
+The goal of traditional Karate was explicitly explained by Okinawan Karate Master Itosu: “Karate is not intended to be used against a trained opponent but as a way to protecting yourself by using the hands and feet if assaulted by a villain or ruffian”.

-Karate is not about being effectiveness against another highly trained human being (boxer, wrestler, MMA, etc.), it is not meant to be used in a ring.
+Karate is not about being effective against another highly trained human being (boxer, wrestler, MMA, etc.), it is not meant to be used in a ring.
 That is what combat sports do, and Karate is not one of those.